Devehab/subtube/README.md

 SubTube is available in multiple Docker image versions:

+- **v1.1.1** (Latest with Fixed Mobile Copy Functionality): `devehab/subtube:v1.1.1`
+  - Includes the fix for mobile copying functionality and improved cross-browser compatibility
+  - Provides a seamless experience for accessing subtitle content on both desktop and mobile devices

-- **v1.1.0** (Latest with Quick Copy Buttons): `devehab/subtube:v1.1.0`
+- **v1.1.0** (Original Version with Quick Copy Buttons): `devehab/subtube:v1.1.0`
-  - Includes the new "Copy English Text" and "Copy Arabic Text" buttons
+  - Original version with the new "Copy English Text" and "Copy Arabic Text" buttons
   - Provides instant subtitle copying with a single click
   - Shows whether the copied subtitles are original or auto-generated